Tanystropheus: Skull of Tanystropheus longobardicus

-The front edge of each orbit (eye socket) is marked by two bones; the prefrontal is tall and projects a low vertical ridge in front of the orbit.
+The front edge of each orbit (eye socket) is marked by two bones: the prefrontal and lacrimal.
+The prefrontal is tall and projects a low vertical ridge in front of the orbit.
 The small, sliver-shaped lacrimal is nestled further down along the maxilla.
 The lower edge of the orbit is formed by the jugal, a bone with a slender anterior process (front branch) and a somewhat broader dorsal process (upper branch).
 There is also a very short pointed posterior process (rear branch) which ends freely and fails to contact any other bone.
 The shape of the jugal in Tanystropheus is typical for early archosauromorphs; the underdeveloped posterior process indicates that the margin of the infratemporal fenestra (lower skull hole behind the eye) was incomplete and open from below.
 The postorbital bone, which links the jugal to the top of the skull, was tall and roughly boomerang-shaped, though poor preservation obscures some details.
-The squamosal bone, which extends behind the postorbital, is also poorly known in T. longobardicus, and many putative squamosal fossils in the species have been reinterpreted as displaced postorbitals.
+The squamosal bone, which extends behind the postorbital, is also poorly known in T. longobardicus, and many supposed squamosal fossils in the species have been reinterpreted as displaced postorbitals.
 The quadrate bone, which forms the rear edge of the skull and upper half of the jaw joint, is wide and tall.
 It has a strong lateral crest and a low pterygoid ramus (a vertical internal plate, articulating with the pterygoid bone in the roof of the mouth).
 No fossils of T. longobardicus preserve a quadratojugal, a bone which normally lies along the quadrate at the rear lower corner of the skull.
 Nevertheless, a quadratojugal was likely present in the species, since it occurs in T. hydroides and nearly every other early archosauromorph.

-The frontals (skull roof bones above the orbits) have been described as “axe-shaped flanges”, projecting broad curved plates above each orbit.
-They are narrowest at the front, together terminating at a three-lobed contact with the nasals.
-The frontals connect to each other and their neighboring bones along coarse interdigitating (interlocking) sutures.
+The paired frontals (skull roof bones above the orbits) have been described as "axe-shaped flanges", projecting broad curved plates above each orbit.
+Together, the frontals are narrowest at the front, terminating at a three-lobed contact with the nasals.
+The sutures between the frontals and their neighboring bones are coarse and interdigitating (interlocking).
 A small triangular bone, the postfrontal, wedges behind the rear outer corner of each frontal.
 A pair of larger plate-like bones, the parietals, sit directly behind the frontals on the skull roof.
 In T. longobardicus, the parietals are fairly broad and flat, with a shallowly concave outer edge.
 Like the frontals, the paired parietals are seemingly separate bones, unfused to each other in every member of the species.
-A large hole, the pineal foramen (sometimes called the parietal foramen), lies along the midline of the skull at the front of the parietals.
+A large hole, the pineal foramen (sometimes called the parietal foramen), is present at the midline of the skull between the front part of each parietal.
 When seen from below, a pair of curved crests along the frontals and parietals mark the edge of the forebrain, as defined by a bulbous central hollow.